-- (a) Failure to be reasonably aware of the performance of their subordinates or to provide appropriate guidance and control. - (b) Failure to promptly and fully report any known misconduct of a member to his/her immediate supervisor or to document such misconduct appropriately or as required by policy. - (c) Directing a subordinate to violate a policy or directive, acquiesce to such a violation, or are indifferent to any such violation by a subordinate. - (d) The unequal or disparate exercise of authority on the part of a supervisor toward any member for malicious or other improper purpose.
+- (a) Failure to be accountable for the performance of their subordinates or to provide appropriate guidance and control. - (b) Failure to promptly and fully report any known misconduct of a member to the member's immediate supervisor or to document such misconduct appropriately or as required by policy. - (c) Directing a subordinate to violate a policy or directive, acquiesce to such a violation, or are indifferent to any such violation by a subordinate. - (d) The unequal or disparate exercise of authority on the part of a supervisor toward any member for malicious or other improper purpose.